AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 Most people who work with data management systems have heard of the open-source file format called parquet.

 Delta Lake, also called Delta, is an open source file protocol that uses a versioned Parquet file format.
-The most important features that Delta Lake offers are: **ACID transactions, time travel, and concurrency control**, as well as **optimizations** to improve query performance.
+The most important features that Delta Lake offers are: **ACID transactions, time travel, schema enforcement and concurrency control**, as well as **optimizations** to improve query performance.

 These features enable both business intelligence (BI) and machine learning (ML) capabilties on all data.